jmsgrogan/Chic/README.md

 # CHIC Hypermodel Collection
-This is a collection of instructions for building 'Hypomodels' with Chaste for use in the Computational Horizons in Cancer [Chic](http://chic-vph.eu/) project.
+This is a collection of instructions for building 'Hypomodels' with Chaste for use in the [Computational Horizons in Cancer - Chic](http://chic-vph.eu/) project.

 ## Repo Overview

 * `src`: source code directory, containing the simulation base class, cell and vessel simulations and ode models governing cell and vessel growth.
 * `test`: test directory, tests for the ode models and standalone simulations.
 * `test/data` input files for tests. clinical_image is an artifical vtk file with a binary mask of a tumour, it is the input for the cell component. vessel_standalone_image is a vtk file with cell populations.
 It is the input for the vessel standalone component.
 * `python-d6_2`: old python code for the 6_2 deliverable
 * `apps/src`: the main files for the binaries and the input file for the muscle co-execution.